IrynaUkr/GitAdvanced/README.md

 #### Pre-push
 The pre-push hook runs during git push, after the remote refs have been updated but before any objects have been transferred.
-You can use it to validate a set of ref updates before a push occurs (a non-zero exit code will abort the push).
+You can use it to validate a set of ref updates before a push occurs (a non-zero exit code will abort the push). some